 Luxtripper Travel Editor

 Choosing between the Maldives and Bora Bora for scenery is definitely a tough decision.
-While the water is amazing at both, the colour in the Maldives has to be seen to be believed, photos just don’t do it justice.
-However, Bora Bora has a backdrop of the most stunning mountains which gradually give way to the glorious beaches so once again its very much personal choice as to which you prefer.
-You have an equal dose of exotic flora and fauna with those vibrant colours you only get on these wonderful island destinations so it really does come down to whether you prefer the flat but nonetheless beautiful landscape or have a penchant for the dramatic.
+While the water is incredible in both, the atolls in the Maldives really do have to be seen to be believed; photos just don’t do it justice.
+However, Bora Bora has a stunning backdrop of Mount Otemanu which gradually give way to the glorious beaches, so once again its very much personal choice as to which you prefer.
+If you're looking for a lush, tropical island landscape, then definitely choose Bora Bora; for sandbanks and secluded luxury, then the Maldives is ideal.